Man critically hurt after south side house fire, IFD says

 INDIANAPOLIS (WISH) — A house fire on Indy’s south side Monday morning has left a man in his 60s critically injured, according to the Indianapolis Fire Department.

-Online police reports show IFD crews were called to the area of East Kelly Street and South State Avenue around 8:15 a.m. on a report of a double residence fire with a person trapped inside.
+Online police reports show IFD crews were called to the area of East Kelly Street and South State Avenue around 8:15 a.m. on multiple reports of a house fire with someone possibly trapped inside.

 That neighborhood is just south of East Raymond Street near I-65.

-They arrived and began fighting the blaze.
+They arrived and found heavy fire .
 IFD says by the time they found the man inside, he was “barely conscious.”
+Once outside, he became more alert.
 He was rushed to a hospital in critical condition.

-The man’s neighbor tried to help him escape by breaking out windows, firefighters told News 8.
-They were treated for cuts at the scene and are “otherwise OK.”
+Two female bystanders tried to help him escape by breaking out windows, firefighters told News 8.
+They were treated for cuts on their hands and are “otherwise OK.”

-They did not say what the extent of the damage was or determined the cause of the fire.
+They have not determined the cause of the fire.
+IFD says there were no working fire alarms in the man’s house.

-Note: This story has been updated with further information from IFD.